Foxcirc/pipedconsole/.github/ISSUE_TEMPLATE/bug--console--new---fails-with-error-code-2---file-not-found--.md

 ---

+Usually this is caused by a unexpected build environment.
+This is because under the hood, the "build.rs" file actually does a lot of stuff It builds the "console_worker" and attempts to copy it to the default output directory.

 ** Did you build your project using "rustc" instead of cargo? **

 ** Please paste the command you used to build here.
 (E.g. "cargo run --bin myproject") **